ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/configuring_rez_sphinx.rst

 rez_sphinx.sphinx_conf_overrides
 ********************************

-This setting allows you to change in a `conf.py`_.
+This setting allows you to change in a `Sphinx conf.py`_.
 See `conf.py customization` for a full list of the supported variables and what each of them do.

 .. code-block:: python